tediousgraffiti/wurm/notes.md

 ## Free notes

-* Seems like GameState depends on GameBoard and vice-versa?
+* Seems like GameState depends on GameBoard and vice-versa?i

+* factor out the App logic (`GameState`, `def game_loop`) into a toplevel `App(Tk)` class and separate it from the GameBoard class.
+Change the GameBoard class to inherit from Canvas - board "is a" Canvas not "has a" Canvas.
+App "has a" GameBoard.

 ## Example Implementations